-In the event the appropriate excluded supervisor is not available, the grievance may be presented to the Employer's Vice President, Finance & Administration or President.
+In the event the appropriate excluded supervisor is not available, the grievance may be presented to the Employer's Vice President, Learning or President.

-8.03 Time Limits to Present Initial Grievance
+8.4 Time Limits to Present Initial Grievance

-An employee who wishes to present a grievance at Step 2 of the grievance procedure, in the manner prescribed in Article 8.04, must do so no later than ten (10) working days after the date:
+An employee who wishes to present a grievance at Step 2 of the grievance procedure, in the manner prescribed in Article 8.5, must do so no later than ten (10) working days after the date:

-- a) on which he/she was notified orally or in writing, of the action or circumstances giving rise to the grievance; - b) on which he/she first became aware of the action or circumstances giving rise to the grievance.
+- (a) on which he/she was notified orally or in writing, of the action or circumstances giving rise to the grievance; - (b) on which he/she first became aware of the action or circumstances giving rise to the grievance.

-8.04 Step 2
+8.5 Step 2

-- a) Subject to the time limits in Article 8.03, the employee may present a grievance at this level by: - recording this grievance on the appropriate grievance form, setting out the nature of the grievance and the circumstances from which it arose; - ii) stating the Article or Articles of the Agreement infringed upon or alleged to have been violated, and the remedy or correction required; and - iii) transmitting this grievance to the designated local supervisor through the Union steward. - b) The local supervisor shall: - forward the grievance to the representative of the Employer authorized to deal with grievances at Step 2; - provide the employee with a receipt stating the date on which the grievance was received.
+- (a) Subject to the time limits in Article 8.4, the employee may present a grievance at this level by: - (1) recording this grievance on the appropriate grievance form, setting out the nature of the grievance and the circumstances from which it arose; - (2) stating the article or articles of the Agreement infringed upon or alleged to have been violated, and the remedy or correction required; and - (3) transmitting this grievance to the designated local supervisor through the union steward. - (b) The local supervisor shall: - (1) forward the grievance to the representative of the Employer authorized to deal with grievances at Step 2; - (2) provide the employee with a receipt stating the date on which the grievance was received.

-8.05 Time Limit to Reply at Step 2
+8.6 Time Limit to Reply at Step 2